mluszczyk/po-modular-inversion/README.md

 Benchmark of modular inversion implementations
 ==============================================

-This project is a comparision of Java and Python implementation of modular inversion using extended Euclidean algorithm.
-It's an excercise in Objective Programming course.
+This project is a comparison of Java and Python implementation of modular inversion using extended Euclidean algorithm.
+It's an exercise in Objective Programming course.

 Surprisingly Python implementation appeared to be faster in all test cases